nmmarquez/2016_Spatio-temporal_models/mort_project/final_paper.md

 [2] Girosi, F., King, G.  (2006).
 Demographic  Forecasting.
 Cambridge University  Press,  Cambridge.

-Siler, W. (1983).
+[3] Siler, W. (1983).
 Parameters of mortality in human populations with widely varying life spans.
 Statistics in Medicine, 2, 373-380.
 Lee,R.D., Carter, L.R.
 (1992).
 Modelling  and  forecasting  U.S.  mortality.
 Journal of the American Statistical Association, 87(419), 659-671.

-Heligman, L.,  Pollard, J.H.
+[4] Heligman, L.,  Pollard, J.H.
 (1980).
 The  age  pattern  of  mortality.
 Journal  of  the  Institute of Actuaries, 107(1, No 434), 49-80

+[5] Case, A., Deaton, A. (2015).
+Rising morbidity and mortality in midlife among white non-Hispanic Americans in the 21st century.
+PNAS 112(No 49), 15078–15083.

+[6] Noymer, A. Garenne, M. (2000) The 1918 Influenza Epidemic’s Effects on Sex Differentials in Mortality in the United States.
+Population and Development Review 26(3):565–581.

+[7] Shyamal-Kumar, N.D.
+(2006) Analysis of Mortality Data using Smoothing Spline Poisson Regression.
+Actuarial Research Clearing House.

+[8] Currie I. D., Durban, M., Eilers, P. H. C. (2004) Smoothing and Forecasting Mortality Rates.
+Statistical Modeling, 4, 279-298.

+[9] State-Specific Healthy Life Expectancy at Age 65 Years — United States, 2007–2009.
+CDC Weekly Report.
+July 19, 2013 / 62(28);561-566.